SandyRodger/LS170-171/L2_the_transport_layer.md

 - But to create networked applications we need more than IP.
   - A direct connection between applications.
   - Reliable network communication.
-- The IPs system of addressing is designed to provide communication between *hosts*.
+- The IP's system of addressing is designed to provide communication between *hosts*.
 These hosts can be on the same network or on the other side of the world.
 IP is great for getting a message from Host A to Host B, but not more than that.
 - Within each host there are multiple applications running.

 ### Multiplexing and Demultiplexing

 - Different apps need to send and receive data simultaneously.
 We can think of these different processes as channels.

 - An IP packet contains one destination MAC address, so everything bundled into that packet is going to the same host.
-We need a way to transmit these channels all together and then unpack them on the receiving end.
+We need a way to transmit these channels/processes/signals all together and then unpack them on the receiving end.

 - Multiplexing: Sending multiple signals over one channel.